-There are several tax deductions for Uber drivers (or other rideshare companies such as Lyft or Sidecar) drivers need to be aware of when thinking of their taxes and business expenses.
+There are several tax deductions for Uber drivers (or other rideshare companies such as Lyft) drivers need to be aware of when thinking of their taxes and business expenses.
 The following is a list of the 5 most commonly missed tax deductions for Uber drivers/other rideshare drivers:

 Car wash – Taking your car to the wash before heading out for an Uber-filled Saturday?
 Better hold on to that receipt.
 A car wash is certainly a reasonable expense for a ridesharing business and should be deducted.

 Drinks/snacks – If you provide water, soda, snacks, etc. to your riders, you may be entitled to deduct some of these expenses.
 I would recommend keeping a separate stash of items (and receipts) that you intend to have for your riders so you don’t have bother with separating the personal vs. business use portion of the items.
 Of course, taxes are important, but focus on your business first.